yochaigal/cairn/wip/2e/setting-seeds.md

 - By default, factions operate independent of the player character's actions.
 If the PCs do nothing, the faction should still act to achieve their aims.
 - The **Warden** should rely on the fiction to determine whether a faction is positioned to advance their agenda.
 - Some goals may be time-sensitive or depend on explicit circumstances.
-Other times it might be more appropriate after a major event, alliance, or friction between one or more factions, etc.
+Other times it might be more appropriate to introduce a new goal after a major event, alliance, or friction between one or more factions, etc.
 - Whenever a faction is positioned to advance a goal in their agenda, roll a **d6** on the [Faction Actions](#faction-actions) table.
 - If two factions are _opposed_, the faction _most at risk_ makes a WIL save, using the score of its highest-ranking agent.
 On a fail, the faction does not roll on the Faction Actions table at this time.